AnonSar/fit3143-notes/notes/19-mimd.md

 [← Return to Index](https://github.com/cjmlgrto/fit3143-notes/)

+# MIMD (Multiple Instructions Multiple Data)

 # MIMD Architectures
 * Distributed Memory MIMD
-	* Replicate processor/memory pairs
-	* Connect them via an interconnection network
+	* Processor/memory pairs are replicated and they are connected via an interconnection network
 * Shared Memory MIMD
-	* Replicate the processors
-	* Replicate the memories
-	* Connect them via an interconnection network
+	* Processors and memories are replicated independently and they happen to be connected via an interconnection network

 ## Distributed Memory Machine
+* In distributed memory machine, each processor has its own local memory which is not shared with other processors
-* Access to local memory module is faster than remote
+* Access to local memory module is faster than remote memory
-* Hardware remote access via
+* Hardware access the remote memory via
 	* Load/Store primitive
 	* Message passing layer
-* Cache memory for local memory traffic
+* **Cache memory** for local memory traffic
-* Message
+* Message can be sent from:
 	* Memory to memory
 	* Cache to cache

 ### Advantages
-* Local memory traffic less contention than in shared memory
+* **Less contention** in local memory traffic than in shared memory traffic
 * Highly scalable
-* Don’t need sophisticated synchronisation features like monitors, semaphores
+* Don’t need sophisticated **synchronisation features** like monitors, semaphores
 * Message passing serves dual purpose
 	* To send data
 	* Provide synchronisation

 ### Disadvantages
-* Load balancing
+* Load balancing is difficult
-* Message passing can lead to sync failures, including deadlock
+* Message passing can lead to **synchronization failures**, including deadlock
 	* Blocking Send → Blocking Receive
 	* Blocking Receive → Blocking Send
-* Intensive data copying of whole structures
-* Small message overheads are high
+* Entire data structure needs to be copied which can be an intensive process
+* The overhead for small messages is high relative to the size of the message.

 ## Shared Memory Architecture
-* All processors have equal access to shared memory
+* All processors have **equal access** to shared memory
-* Local Caches reduce
+* **Local Caches** reduce
 	* Memory traffic
 	* Network traffic
 	* Memory access time